Scholarship Options for Children and Grandchildren of Military Veterans

 At National University, we take pride in serving those who serve.
 As a veteran-founded, military-friendly college, we are fully committed to supporting our servicemembers, our military veterans, and their families.
 We honor that commitment by offering tuition discounts and scholarships for veterans, providing discounts for military family members, accepting the Post 9/11 GI Bill, and helping families navigate VA benefits.
 The NU Veteran Center in San Diego offers additional services and resources to help support our military students, who can also access our Virtual Veteran Center online 24/7.

-If you’re looking for a challenging, fast-paced, accredited degree program uniquely designed for veterans and servicemembers, you’ll find it at NU, which offers more than 75 online and on-campus programs.
+If you’re looking for a challenging, fast-paced, accredited degree program uniquely designed for veterans and servicemembers, you’ll find it at NU, which offers more than 75 online and on-site programs.
 Apply today and find out what makes us one of the top military-friendly colleges in the country.